The Ultimate Klipfolio Cheat Sheet

 Sort

-To apply a Sort, click the menu next to the sub-component in the component tree and select Sort or right-click the data in a component.
-You can also use the Sort menu on the Properties panel.
+To apply a Sort, click the menu next to the sub-component in the component tree and select Sort, or right-click the data in a component.
+You can also use the Sort menu in the Properties panel.

 Note: You can apply a Sort from the More Actions menu or use the SORT function.
 Only one Sort (the most recent) is supported at a time.
 The Sort action is always applied last.

-When a sort is applied, a hint is displayed next to the series or column row in the component tree (as shown below).
+When a sort is applied, a hint displays next to the series or column row in the component tree.

 Hidden Data

-Sharing your data with others encourages collaboration and discussion.
-It also keeps everyone aware of the current situation and focussed on common goals.
-Klipfolio offers many ways to share, providing the flexibility to share internally, externally, in real time, or periodically.
+Sharing your data encourages collaboration and discussion.
+It keeps everyone aware of the current situation and focused on common goals.
+Klipfolio offers many ways to share, providing flexibility to share internally, externally, in real time, or periodically.

-In order to share within your organization, you first need to add users and, optionally, organize them into groups.
-Organizing individuals into relevant groups can save you a lot of time when sharing.
-For example, if you have a dashboard you can’t wait to share with your Support Team, if you’ve already created the Support Team group and added all its members, you can share with everyone at the same time!
+To share within your organization, first add users and optionally organize them into groups.
+Organizing individuals into relevant groups saves time when sharing.
+For example, if you've already created a Support Team group and added all its members, you can share a dashboard with everyone at once.

 Note: To simplify cross-company sharing, all users in your account are automatically added to All Users.
 When users are added or removed from your account, the "All Users" list is automatically updated.